XpiritCommunityEvents/HOLAgentFramework/exercises/module4/HOL4-2.md

 ### Steps

 #### 1. Open the solution

-In the solution explorer in your codespace by right-clicking the solution file and choose **Open Solution**
+In the **Solution Explorer** in your codespace by right-clicking the solution file and choose `Open Solution`

 #### 3. Add a new function called IngestDocuments
 We need to have a new method that will handle the ingestion of documents into the vector database.
 In the `ChatWithRag.cs` file, add a new method called `IngestDocuments`.